DFFlanders/cloud-app-labs/cloud-application-engineer.md

     Document and publish requirement, design and functional specifications for use by internal teams Support HPE program/project managers and account leadership during technical design sessions, demo’s, and other meetings with the customer as needed

-    	* Provide the highest quality of technical support in identifying and resolving problems for partners, clients and internal staff in line with Company s Service Level Policy
+  - Provide the highest quality of technical support in identifying and resolving problems for partners, clients and internal staff in line with Company s Service Level Policy

-* Identify the appropriate process for each problem resolution
+  - Identify the appropriate process for each problem resolution

-* Share experience and knowledge of problem resolution with other staff members (including international staff) and to assist in creating a knowledge Base for Company s online products
+  - Share experience and knowledge of problem resolution with other staff members (including international staff) and to assist in creating a knowledge Base for Company s online products

-* Take ownership for all outstanding customer queries from the time Technical Support are contacted until escalation, or the resolution is provided for the customer
+  - Take ownership for all outstanding customer queries from the time Technical Support are contacted until escalation, or the resolution is provided for the customer

-* Customer centric communication, enables informed decision making within the team
+  - Customer centric communication, enables informed decision making within the team

-* Develop and maintain a well-coordinated internal relationship with key decision makers and with the wider organization
+  - Develop and maintain a well-coordinated internal relationship with key decision makers and with the wider organization

-* Maintain SLAs and participate in the on-call rotation.
+  - Maintain SLAs and participate in the on-call rotation.

 # Appendices and Further Notes
+Please ignore, notes to self...

-This is a pending draft blog post by Flanders and are his views alone ;-)  Really, these are just a series of 'observances' which I've been tracking to see if there is merrit in this observed pattern? /dff
+Below is a pending draft blog post by Flanders and are his views alone ;-)  Really, these are just a series of 'observances' which I've been tracking to see if there is merrit in this observed pattern? /dff

 On a person note: The primary problem the "cloud sector" is currently facing is that is has no discernable collection of 'cloud applications' to emerge panopticon.
 And yes, I'm alluding to something _like_ the 'Android Marketplace' or 'iPhone store' as a kind of 'plug and play' consumer facing repository.
 Indeed, most of these apps will be for coporate enterprises, however a degree of centralisation and/or interoperability need to emerge before we'll see the customers, employees and end-users of these coporations satisfied with the app toolsets which they can implement to run their projects and teams.
 Above all else, it is the enterprise which will be the ones to pay for cost of application development (as the 'app stores' have proven to be little else other than an in-efficient tithe platforms for humble developers).